 - Integrity and common interests are virtues which frequently belong to free servants.

-- Such virtues can never belong to a person treated as a slave, as what happens in countries where masters are perfectly free and secure.
+- Such virtues can never belong to a slave, as what happens in countries where masters are perfectly free and secure.

 77 The condition of a slave is better under an arbitrary than under a free government.